Big Line Bundles over Arithmetic Varieties: Arithmetic Bigness

 \end{proof}

-\begin{remark} Since any hermitian line bundle is the difference of two ample line bundles with positive curvatures, this theorem actually gives an upper bound of $b(N\lbb)$ for any hermitian line bundle $\lbb$. \end{remark}
+\begin{remark} Since any hermitian line bundle is the difference of two ample hermitian line bundles with positive curvatures, this result actually gives an upper bound of $b(N\lbb)$ for any hermitian line bundle $\lbb$. \end{remark}